Simon-jmk/Dashboard-FJS23/README.md

 ## Data Persistence

 The application uses the browser's Local Storage to save user data.
-This approach ensures that user data like saved links, notes, and selected backgrounds remain consistent across page refreshes.
+This approach ensures that user data like saved links, notes and title remain consistent across page refreshes.

 ## Areas for Improvement